- Fee assured

 I am a Registered Counselling Psychologist offering psychological therapy to individuals, couples and adolescents, primarily utilising Acceptance and Commitment Therapy, which is a highly effective variant of cognitive behavioural therapy.
 I see people for a range of issues, including adjustment issues, serious illness, life stress and crisis, anxiety, depression, bereavement, relationship problems, and personal development.
 I welcome clients for whom previous courses of therapy - including traditional CBT - have not been effective.

 My qualifications are diverse, as I am a chartered counselling psychologist in the UK, originally a clinical psychologist by training in my native United States, and an accredited psychotherapist, having done additional Masters training in this discipline.
-After serving as the Director of American Psychotherapy Associates, Ltd. for six years, I now operate as an independent practitioner.
-The breadth and depth of my training and experience assist me in adapting my approach to suit the individual client.
+After serving as the Director of American Psychotherapy Associates, Ltd. for six years, I now operate as Nautilus Psychology Ltd. The breadth and depth of my training and experience assist me in adapting my approach to suit the individual client.

 My Academic and Professional Affiliations